ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - networkLockExpirationTime REQUIRED: The duration of time (in integer seconds) for a lock to expire in the network.

-- gatewayCredentialProfile REQUIRED: Specify type of auth (e.g., SAML, OAuth, X.509).
+- gatewayCredentialScheme REQUIRED: Specify the TLS1.2 or TLS1.3 scheme.

 - gatewayLoggingProfile REQUIRED: contains the profile of the logging procedure.
 "LOCAL_STORE" is the only defined allowed value at this time, but others may be defined in future updates to this specification.
 Implementations not understanding a future option value should return an appropriate error response and cease the negotiation.